Skip to main content

 def orders(ordered_at = dlt.sources.incremental('ordered_at')):

-# Get dataframe/arrow table from somewhere
+# Get a dataframe/arrow table from somewhere

 # If your database supports it, you can use the last_value to filter data at the source.

-# Otherwise it will be filtered automatically after loading the data.
+# Otherwise, it will be filtered automatically after loading the data.

 df = _get_orders(since=ordered_at.last_value)